Foreign Language Bio

 Represented a leading Fortune 500 company in the materials industry on its business expansion in China, including advising on franchising strategy and on IP protection.

-Represented a world leading car carrier company in establishing five joint ventures in Shanghai, Dalian, Shenyang and Tianjin.
+Represented a world leading car carrier company in establishing series of joint ventures in multiple cities in China.

 Represented a leading Fortune 500 company on its M&A business in China and conducted IP due diligence on one of the largest Chinese engine manufacturers.